JosueBrenes/Project-Admin-Module/README.md

-### ProjectAdmin_D7
+### ProjectManager_D7

-# ProjectAdmin Module for Drupal 7
+# ProjectManager Module for Drupal 7

-Welcome to the **ProjectAdmin** module for Drupal 7!
+Welcome to the **ProjectManager** module for Drupal 7!
 This module is designed to provide comprehensive project management capabilities within your Drupal 7 site.
 It includes features for creating and managing project-related content, ensuring seamless integration and ease of use.

 ## Features